 Code JH-R Issued DRAFT/19

-The board designates the principal of the school to promptly approve or disapprove any student’s absence of more than 10 days in a school year.
+The board designates the principal of the school to promptly approve or disapprove any student’s absence of more than ten (10) days in a school year.

 Unlawful Absences

-A student ages six to 17 years who has three consecutive unlawful absences or a total of five unlawful absences is considered truant as defined by State Board of Education regulation.
+A student ages six to 17 years who has three (3) consecutive unlawful absences or a total of five (5) unlawful absences is considered truant as defined by State Board of Education regulation.